Skip to main content

 Understanding the charging curve for your vehicle is helpful to know what the speed of your charging might be.
 However, other factors can also impact charging times, such as the type of charger you are using, the ambient temperature, and the condition of your vehicle's battery.

 Planning your journey with the charging curve in mind can help you better estimate how long it will take to charge your EV.
 For example, if your battery is particularly low, you might allocate more time for charging at first.
 Or, you might be aware that your battery charging slows down or stops beyond 80%, and adjust your charging strategy accordingly.
-If you drive an electric vehicle (EV) or are considering switching to one, understanding how to charge them effectively is useful and could help you to plan your journeys.
+Need to top up quick?
+Consider stopping to charge before your vehicle reaches low battery to speed up the rate of charging.

 Discover more